1971 • 100 minutes • 1.78:1 • Australia

-Seamlessly interweaving archival war footage and a fictional narrative, this immersive account by Stuart Cooper of one twenty-year-old’s journey from basic training to the front lines of D-day brings to life all the terrors and isolation of war with jolting authenticity.
+Seamlessly interweaving archival war footage with a fictional narrative, this immersive account of one twenty-year-old’s journey from basic training to the front lines of D-day brings to life all the terrors and isolation of war with jolting authenticity.

 1963 • 90 minutes • 1.37:1 • United Kingdom

 Spine: #43 Editions: DVD, Blu-Ray, Collector’s Sets, Hulu Plus, iTunes